Ben Emmerson: Notable cases

 In 2014, Emmerson was appointed Counsel for the Independent Panel Inquiry into Child Sexual Abuse in England and Wales.
 On 29 September 2016, Emmerson was suspended and then resigned from the position.
 It later emerged that an allegation of sexual assault had been made against him, but an inquiry by a senior judge ruled that the allegation was unfounded.
-According to the Guardian newspaper, human rights campaigner Baroness Helena Kennedy, welcomed the ruling, saying: "I have known Ben for many, many years.
-He's a feminist.
-He lives as he speaks.
-He had discussed this matter with me.
-He's not someone who takes liberties with people.
-I shared his shock when a public allegation was made.
-I'm satisfied that it was ill-founded."
-At the time of Emmerson's resignation, his colleague, Amal Clooney told The Times newspaper: "He is one of the most intelligent and talented lawyers I have ever worked with and he is one of the leading experts in the world in the field of human rights.
-His resignation leaves a huge gap that will be very difficult to fill."

 In 2015 Emmerson represented Marina Litvinenko, wife of Russian ex-KGB agent Alexander Litvinenko, at the public inquiry into his murder in London in 2006, using a radioactive isotope, (Polonium 210).
 Emmerson argued a successful judicial review challenge to the British Government's refusal to hold a public inquiry to examine the responsibility of the Russian State for Litvinenko's murder.
-According to Chambers UK, "forcing a public inquiry [was] down to the sheer force of his personality".
-At the completion of the public inquiry, the judge, Sir Robert Owen, found that the Russian State was responsible for ordering the murder, and that Russian President Vladimir Putin had "probably" given his personal approval to the killing.
+At the completion of the public inquiry, the judge, Robert Owen, found that the Russian State was responsible for ordering the murder, and that Russian President Vladimir Putin had "probably" given his personal approval to the killing.
 Following the publication of the Inquiry report, Emmerson described the murder as an act of "nuclear terrorism" and called on Prime Minister David Cameron to take effective action, saying that a failure to respond would be a "craven" abdication of his responsibilities.
 An official spokesperson for the Prime Minister commented: "The conclusion that the murder was authorised at the highest levels of the Russian State is extremely disturbing" and promised to take effective action in response.

 In 2016, Emmerson was appointed to the legal team representing Mohamed Nasheed – the first democratically elected President of the Maldives, who was deposed and then imprisoned by the regime of President Yameen Abdul Gayoom.
 Following a successful claim to the United Nations Working Group on Arbitrary Detention, Nasheed took refuge in the UK.
 Emmerson was subsequently appointed as international envoy for the Maldives opposition in an unsuccessful attempt to seek dialogue through the UN.
 In 2018, however, the opposition led by former President Nasheed won democratic elections in the Maldives and returned to power.